pulse-framework/pulse/README.md

 ## Services

-Pulse provides a really handy container for c
+Pulse provides a really handy container for services... (finish this)

 ## Event Bus